meolar/supertux-wiki/Ideas.md

   - long--7000+ length, level made by a friend) all the way below the surface of the water." - Julius\_Freezer 04:32, 25 June 2009 (UTC)

+> "Some levels in story mode, like Deep Dive 'n' Chill, make Tux stay underwater for a long period of time.
+Either the level creator should be able to turn on and off oxygen levels, or there should be 'refill tanks' where Tux can get more oxygen.

 ### Stage Variety

-One thing that SuperTux is missing that Mario had would be stage variety.
+One thing that SuperTux is missing that Mario has would be stage variety.
 There are already above and underground stages, but where's the underwater action?
 Not to mention things like castle stages, stages with rising/falling water, vertically scrolling stages, those really annoying maze stages, autoscrolling stages, et cetera.
 Not to mention different locales, but I gather that those are already in the works.
 I refer specifically to some sort of